 Retention Period

-Select a retention period as needed.
+Select a retention period based on your business requirements.

 Click OK.